zyntop2014/COMS6998_BIGDATA_twittemap/README.md

 5. Assumptions

-Due to large amount of data that are lack of coordinates, we specify random coordinates to those data.
-The random data is located within some radias of the US center.
+Due to large amount of data that are lack of coordinates, we specify random coordinates to Since those are random so sometimes the coordinates are not realistic.